Peter Coombe Mandolins and Guitars

 Tenor guitars are hard to find, good tenor guitars are even

 harder.
 These tenor guitars are more than just good,

 they are outstanding.
 You won't find anything better

 Wood choice: The possibilities are endless.
-Mahogany is the traditional choice for Tenor guitars, with many vintage instruments made entirely from Mahogany.
-I don't offer all Mahogany Tenor guitars because I can't get Mahogany in good enough quality or volume for tops.
-Mahogany is listed on CITES Appendix II so cannot be imported into Australia, but I do have a limited amount of old Mahogany available for back and sides.
+Mahogany is the traditional wood choice for Tenor guitars, with many vintage instruments made entirely from Mahogany.
+I don't offer all Mahogany Tenor guitars because I can't get Mahogany in good enough quality or quantity for tops.
+South American Mahogany is listed on CITES Appendix II so cannot be imported into Australia, but I do have a limited amount of old Mahogany available for back and sides.
 Tasmanian Myrtle or Tasmanian Black Heart Sassafras are excellent substitutes, and in many respects are a better choice.
 Sassafras sounds very much like Mahogany so is an excellent substitute, although it doesn't look anything like Mahogany.
 I can also make a tenor guitar from Australian native woods, and in many respects it can sound better than the traditional woods.